-Each party shall prepare a list of all model files.
+Each supplier shall prepare a list of all delivered model files and discipline data.
 A template for this list is delivered by Banedanmark, and will be available to be downloaded from the CAD server.

 The model file list must be uploaded to the CAD server and updated at the time of exchange with information about date of revision corresponding to each model's model block.
 The model list must indicate the overall delivery of models for each contract.
 The title/name of the models on the list and the filename must be the same.